isabella232/AKS-ANF-Trident-Automation/README.md

-azure cli, kubectl, terraform needs to be installed

 # Terraform Automation for deploying AKS with ANF using NetApp Astra Trident CSI
 AKS (Azure Kubernetes Service) is a first-party managed kubernetes offering by Azure allowing for quick and easy setup of the kubernetes cluster.
 Azure creates and configures the control plane automatically when a new AKS cluster is provisioned.